VIM903/VIM903/README.md

 # Hi!
 I'm Verónica

-I am a **Business Administration and Management** graduate, with 9 years of professional experience, and currently pursuing a **Master's in Data Science**.
+I am a **Business Administration and Management** graduate, with 9 years of working experience, and currently pursuing a **Master's in Data Science**.

 My **goal** is to combine my expertise in business management with my newly acquired skills in data science to bring innovative solutions.